 Randall Balmer, interview by author, Columbus, GA, April 24, 2007.

 The word orthodox is not used in the traditional sense that describes specific doctrinal creeds or practices.
 But is used to describe a group of people whose world view and belief system is committed to an “external definable authority,” which defines “at least in abstract, a consistent, unchangeable measure of value, purpose, goodness, bother personal and collective.”

 James Davison Hunter.
 Culture Wars the Struggle to Define America: Making sense of the battles over the family, art, education, laws, and politics [New York: Basic Books, 1991], 44.

 Martinez, Mary C., "Architects and Foot Soldiers: The Catholic Influence within the New Christian Right" (2007).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 589.